 Nepal: A destination for British trekkers and mountaineers

 “The United Kingdom is an old friend of Nepal and a perfect destination for British trekkers and mountaineers.
-We share the people of Nepal’s commitment to finding a peaceful and early solution to the political situation so that the country can finally move on from its legacy of conflict towards a time of peace and prosperity for everyone,” opined Minister of State for International Development of the United Kingdom Alan Duncan during his visit to Nepal in June, 2012.
+We share the people of Nepal’s commitment to finding a peaceful and early solution to the political situation so that the country can finally move on from its legacy of conflict towards a time of peace and prosperity for everyone,” opined the Minister of State for International Development of the United Kingdom Alan Duncan during his visit to Nepal in June 2012.

-The history of friendship and cooperation between Nepal and the United Kingdom span two centuries, dating back to Britain’s colonial rule in India.
+The history of friendship and cooperation between Nepal and the United Kingdom spans two centuries, dating back to Britain’s colonial rule in India.
 The Anglo- Nepal war between the army of Nepal and the then British East India Company ended with the signing of the Treaty of Sugauli in 1816.
 Nepal established diplomatic relations with Great Britain in 1816, which paved the way to set up the British diplomatic mission in Kathmandu.

 A new Treaty of Friendship between Nepal and the UK was signed in 1923 when the status of British Representative in Kathmandu was upgraded to the status of an ambassador.
-The visit of the then Prime Minister Jung Bahadur Rana to the UK in 1852 and signing of a new Treaty of Friendship by Rana Prime Minister Chandra Shumsher JBR in 1923 was to get support and legitimacy for the Rana autocracy serving the interests of the British Government in India.
+The visit of the then Prime Minister Jung Bahadur Rana to the UK in 1852 and the signing of a new Treaty of Friendship by Rana Prime Minister Chandra Shumsher JBR in 1923 were to get support and legitimacy for the Rana autocracy serving the interests of the British Government in India.

 The number of Gurkhas in the British Army has been reduced to 3500 since the handover of sovereignty of Hong Kong to China on July 1, 1997.
 The British GovernmentGovernment has announced that the Brigade of Gurkhas will number 2600 soldiers and officers, serving in two Infantry Battalions, an engineer, a Signals, and a Logistic Regiment by 2020.
 The British GovernmentGovernment and people highly regard the Gurkhas, though the Gurkhas have to struggle for better pay, pension, and other facilities even today.
-Thousands of Gurkhas scattered across hills and plains of Nepal highly evaluate the contribution of Miss Joanna Lumley and other personalities of the Gurkha Welfare Trust for their cooperation to solve problems of the Gurkhas in Britain.
+Thousands of Gurkhas scattered across the hills and plains of Nepal highly evaluate the contribution of Miss Joanna Lumley and other personalities of the Gurkha Welfare Trust for their cooperation in solving the problems of the Gurkhas in Britain.

 British cooperation in Nepal has encompassed different areas of the economy, including human resource development.
 British assistance, which comes through the Department for International Development (DFID), covers agriculture, transport, local development, education, communication, health, water, and sanitation.

 According to DFID, “Nepal is a priority country for UK aid.
 Between now and 2015, Britain will ensure that 230,000 direct jobs are created through private sector development, 4232 km of roads are built or upgraded, and 110,000 people benefit from improved sanitation.
-Also, the UK will help 4 million Nepalis to strengthen their ability to cope with natural disasters and the adverse impact of climate change.
+Also, the UK will help 4 million Nepalis strengthen their ability to cope with natural disasters and the adverse impact of climate change.
 The UK is directly tackling Nepal’s serious challenges like climate change, disaster preparedness, job creation, corruption, and supporting the rapid conclusion of the peace process. ”

-The UK has committed to providing 0.7 percent of the Gross National Income as international aid so that it could contribute to make real progress in the fight against poverty and reach Millennium Development Goals (MDGs) in the developing and least-developed countries.
+The UK has committed to providing 0.7 percent of the Gross National Income as international aid so that it could contribute to making real progress in the fight against poverty and reach Millennium Development Goals (MDGs) in the developing and least-developed countries.

 Andrew Mitchell MP, Secretary of State for International Development, said during his visit to Nepal in June 2012,’ Nepal is a priority country for British aid.
 Here, 55 percent of the population lives in abject poverty, trying to survive on less than 1.25 dollars a day.
 An incomplete peace process is hindering economic growth.
-It is a country where still one child in 16 does not survive until his or her 5th birthday and where a woman dies every 4 hours due to pregnancy and childbirth-related causes.
+It is a country where still one child in 16 does not survive until their 5th birthday and where a woman dies every 4 hours due to pregnancy and childbirth-related causes.

 Nepal has participated in the leading global event for the travel industry –World Travel Market (WTM), held on November 5-8 each year in London for a long time.
 As WTM is a vibrant business-to-business event presenting a diverse range of destinations and industry sectors to UK and International travel professionals, it is a unique opportunity for Nepal to promote its tourism products in the global travel market.
-Nepal expects more tourists from its traditional and new markets, including Britain, in the years to come.
+Nepal expects more tourists from its traditional and new markets, including Britain, in the future.